Galapagos Unbound

 Overview:

-The packing list outlined below is meant to serve as a guide to help you plan, prepare and outfit yourself for your upcoming travels.
-We have provided our best recommendations and suggestions.
-These suggestions are broken down by your tour type and are based on the outlined itinerary, the geographic region, our knowledge of the Galapagos, and our personal experience.
-We hope you find this list helpful, use it as a guide and feel free to amend it with your favorite travel items too!
+The packing list below is designed to help you plan, prepare, and outfit yourself for your upcoming Galapagos adventure.
+Our recommendations and suggestions are tailored to your tour type, based on the outlined itinerary, the unique geographic region, and our extensive knowledge of the Galapagos Islands.
+We encourage you to use this list as a guide and customize it with your favorite travel essentials!

 Gear Provided by ROW Adventures